defenseunicorns/leapfrogai/README.md

 ### Repeater

-The [repeater](packages/repeater/) "model" is a basic "backend" that parrots all inputs it receives back to the user.
-It is built out the same way all the actual backends are and it primarily used for testing the API.
+The [repeater](packages/repeater/) "model" is a basic backend that parrots all inputs it receives back to the user.
+It's lightweight makes it a useful model for testing the API.

 ## Usage